Carpet Cleaning Tips

 You can place doormats either inside or outside of the main entrance.
 By being able to wipe your feet before entering, you will reduce the amount of outside dirt and bacteria and prevent them from spreading around the house.
 The bigger the doormat is, the better.

 If you tend to move your furniture a lot, you have to be aware that it may affect your carpet fibres.
-You can avoid the damage by fitting castor protectors or felt pads to the feet of your furniture.
+You can avoid damage by fitting castor protectors or felt pads to the feet of your furniture.

 If you have furniture marks on your textile floor covering, check out our post on how to get dents out of carpets to see how you can fluff your rug back up.